balsedie/trilomorph/README.md

   <sup>**IMPORTANT**: each picture has to include a graphical scale.
 If it is missing in the original publication, include one.
 You can easily include graphical scale bars with software such as ImageJ[^7]</sup>

+  <sup>We also ask to include the specimen's collection acronym and number in the figure.
+Make sure that the label does not cover any part of the specimen.</sup>

   <sup>Accepted formats are PNG and JPG/JPEG.
 Please avoid using TIFF files</sup>

 - [ ] name the picture